web3/web3.js/docs/web3-eth.rst

     getCoinbase([callback])

-Returns the coinbase address were the mining rewards currently go to.
+Returns the coinbase address to which mining rewards will go.

 -------
 Returns